NayanD-py/RNAseq_nonmodel/README.md

 ### Familiarizing yourself with the raw read data

-The reads with which we will be working have been sequenced using [Illumina](https://www.illumina.com/techniques/sequencing.html).
+The reads with which we will be working have been sequenced using the [Illumina] platform (https://www.illumina.com/techniques/sequencing.html).
 We'll assume here that you are familiar with the sequencing technology.
 Let's have a look at the content of one of our reads, which are in the `fastq` format.
 They are additionally compressed using `gzip`, so we'll use `zcat`, a pipe (`|`) and `head` to decompress and view the first sequence record:

 ```bash
 zcat K32_R1.fastq | head -n 4